raspberrypilearning/lego-robot-face/en/step_8.md

 --- task ---

-Add a function that gets the current eyebrow position, and if the position it is supposed to move to is less than the current one, it will move anticlockwise, otherwise it will move clockwise.
+Add a function that gets the current eyebrow position, and if the position it is supposed to move to is less than the current one, it will move anti-clockwise, otherwise it will move clockwise.

 --- code ---
 ---